joelcorey/mathnote/README.md

 ### Objective
-Mathnote is an event driven non-linear compenent-based note-taking web application with a focus on math.
+Mathnote is an event driven non-linear component-based note-taking web application with a focus on math.

 ### Libraries to be used
 - https://reactjs.org/ Component based state logic for handling UI/UX